Sazgr/peacekeeper/README.md

 ## Peacekeeper

-Yet another UCI Chess Engine in Progress written in C++17.
+A fairly strong UCI Chess Engine written in C++17.

+### Engine Issues

+Issues on github can be created for any bugs or other issues found.

 ### Compilation

-Peacekeeper can be compiled from source with GNU C++ or Clang with `g++ -Ofast -DNDEBUG -march=native -DVERSION=<current version name> -o peacekeeper *.cpp`
+Peacekeeper can be compiled from source with GNU C++ or Clang with `g++ -Ofast -DNDEBUG -march=native -o peacekeeper src/*.cpp`
-I tried to support MSVC intrinsics, but since I do not have it, there might be errors.
+MSVC intrinsics are supported as well as C++20 bit intrinsics, so the engine can be compiled on a large range of compilers.

-Windows and linux executables are provided in the [Releases](https://github.com/Sazgr/peacekeeper/releases) section.
+Windows (and formerly linux) executables are provided in the [Releases](https://github.com/Sazgr/peacekeeper/releases) section.

-It would be helpful to report any bugs found.

 ### Ratings